Skip to content

 A model view design has been used based around a CalendarEvent type which is subclass of GObject.
 This allows the use of GListStore which is an array-like list implementation.
 A GListStore is a concrete implementation of the GListModel interface.
 GListView is used to display data from the model.

-With GTK 4.14 the GtkFileDialog API is no longer signal based but callback based using an async/await pattern.
-This is a syntactic feature that allows an asynchronous, non-blocking function to be structured in a way similar to an ordinary synchronous function.
-File dialogs to export and import ical files (for backup purposes) has been implemented using this approach and this code is not compatible with GTK 4.8 (Debian 12).
+With GTK 4.12 onwards the GtkFileDialog API is no longer signal based but callback based using an asynchronous pattern.
+This allows an asynchronous, non-blocking function to be structured in a way similar to an ordinary synchronous function.
+File dialog windows to export and import ical files (for backup purposes) have been implemented using this approach and this code is not compatible with GTK 4.8 (Debian 12).

-GTask allows a task to be called inside a thread and is now used to play audio rather than using GThread and GMutex.
+GTask allows a task to be called inside a thread and is now used to play audio rather than the previous approach which used GThread and GMutex.
 With GTK4 it appears that the preferred way to perform work in a thread is to use GTask.
-The code now uses g_task_run_in_thread() so that a play audio blocking operation is executed in a separate background thread.
+The code now uses g_task_run_in_thread() so that audio is played in a separate background thread.
 The function g_task_run_in_thread() turns a synchronous operation into an asynchronous one, by running it in a thread.
 Apparently, GTask maintains a thread pool that is based on the number of CPUs available (i.e. supports multiple CPU-cores).

 Building on Fedora